Xeven777/Weather/README.md

 - Customize the font family and styles to match your design preferences.

 ## Credits
-- Weather data is retrieved from a weather API (provide the API source if applicable).
+- Weather data is retrieved from a Openweather API.
 - Icons are provided by Font Awesome.

-## License
-This project is licensed under the MIT License.

 ## Author
 [Anish](https://github.com/Xeven777)